OUC-VAS/Celeb-DF-PP/README.md

 We would like to thank the contributors of [RetinaFace](https://github.com/biubug6/Pytorch_Retinaface), [YOLO5Face](https://github.com/deepcam-cn/yolov5-face), [PyramidBox](https://github.com/cs-giung/face-detection-pytorch), [S3FD](https://github.com/cs-giung/face-detection-pytorch) and [DSFD](https://github.com/cs-giung/face-detection-pytorch) repositories, for their open research and contributions.

 ## Citation 💖
-If you find FacePoison useful for your research, welcome to 🌟 this repo and cite our work using the following BibTeX:
+If you find Celeb-DF++ useful for your research, welcome to 🌟 this repo and cite our work using the following BibTeX:
 ```bibtex